LazarosZiskos/cobalt-fairy-tasks/README.md

 ## ✅ Project Status

-All required tasks have been successfully completed — including all core functionality, authentication flow, form handling, and protected API reque
+All required tasks have been successfully completed — including all core functionality, authentication flow, form handling, and protected API requests.

 Bonus improvements like styling, input validation, and navigation were added to enhance the experience and code clarity.